Quiz: Am I depressed?

 Help for depression

-For those experiencing depression, the future may feel hopeless.
-However, there are many ways in which this mental health disorder can be treated, from talking therapies such as cognitive behavioural therapy or counselling, to medications such as SSRIs (antidepressants) which help to increase serotonin in the brain to counter feelings of low-mood.
+There are many ways in which depression can be treated - from talking therapies such as cognitive behavioural therapy or counselling, to medicines such as SSRIs (antidepressants) which help to increase serotonin in the brain to counter feelings of low-mood.

-The important thing is that sufferers seek help and support as soon as possible, which may help to prevent the depression from worsening.
+The important thing is that you seek help and support as soon as possible, which may help your depression from worsening.

 Talking about depression